OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 Prerequisites
 ================================================================================

-.. warning:: ruby >= 1.9.3 is required, and it is not packaged in all distros supported by OpenNebula.
-If you are running on an older supported distro (like Centos 6.x) please update ruby or use `rvm <https://rvm.io/>`__ to run a newer (>= 1.9.3) version (remember to run ``install_gems`` after the ruby upgrade is done to reinstall all gems)

--  You must have a working account for `Azure <http://azure.microsoft.com/>`__
+-  You must have a working account for `Azure <http://azure.microsoft.com/>`__.
 -  You need your Azure credentials (Information on how to manage Azure certificates can be found `here <http://azure.microsoft.com/en-us/documentation/articles/linux-use-ssh-key/>`__. ).
-The information can be obtained from the `Management Azure page <https://manage.windowsazure.com>`__
+The information can be obtained from the `Management Azure page <https://manage.windowsazure.com>`__.

-- First, the Subscription ID, that can be uploaded and retrieved from Settings -> Subscriptions
+- First, the Subscription ID, that can be uploaded and retrieved from Settings -> Subscriptions.
 - Second, the Management Certificate file, that can be created with the following steps- We need the .pem file (for the ruby gem) and the .cer file (to upload to Azure):

 .. code::